CarrotDLaw/iosevka-carrot/README.md

 Choose the font in the font list in any program and enjoy it!

-If you type the font name manually or use it in CSS, note that the suffix `Expanded` should be used instead of `Extended` for Iosevka Carrot Extended or Iosevka Carrot Mono Extended.
+When specifying font name, use `Iosevka Carrot Expanded` and `Iosevka Carrot Mono Expanded` if 'Iosevka Carrot Extended' and 'Iosevka Carrot Extended' does not work.

 ### VS Code